 In the Local Churches, the reconstitution of guanxi ideology begins by teaching new believers that prior to their conversion they were "children of the devil," but that now they are "children of God" (1 John 3:10).
-Witness Lee states: "Men, as fallen descendants of Adam, are born children of the devil, the evil one (John 8:44), and possess his life, partake of his nature, and live in sin automatically and habitually" (2003: 864).
+Witness Lee states: "Men, as fallen descendants of Adam, are born children of the devil, the evil one (John 8:44), and possess his life, partake of his nature, and live in sin automatically and habitually" (2003:864).
 These children of the devil inhabit the "world" and are bound for destruction until they are saved from Satan's world through believing in Jesus and by being baptized into the kingdom and household of God (Nee 2001a).
-After their conversion, new members are taught that they are now the children of God," they must "grow in life to become sons, and then [they] must pass through suffering that they may be glorified to become legal heirs" (2003:455).
+After their conversion, new members are taught that they are now the children of God.
+Lee emphasizes that new believers begin as "children of God," but if they want to be "heirs of God," they must "grow in life to become sons, and then [they] must pass through suffering that they may be glorified to become legal heirs" (2003:455).
 Conversion to Christianity is framed in terms of becoming members of the household of God, and Christian life is framed as the process of maturing sufficiently to fulfill one's rights and responsibilities towards God and his household, in order to become worthy of a great inheritance (W. Lee 2003:610, 620).
 In this way, the core frame of guanxi ideology, the extension of a household, is reconfigured to match passages in the Bible and to make Christianity intelligible to people with a guanxi worldview.

-Reconfiguring Guanxi Practices
+Reconfiguring Pre-Conversion Guanxi Practices

-Out with the Old Practices.
 In addition to immediately giving new converts a reconstituted ideology of guanxi, the Local Churches instruct them on how they must change their guanxi practices to fit their new status as "sons of God."
-The first items of guanxi practices that are reconstituted in Local Church practice are the matters of bai (veneration) and "kow-tow" because they are connected with "idols."
+The first items of guanxi practices that are reconstituted in Local Church practice are the matters of bai and 'kow-tow' because they are connected with idols.
 In volume 2 of the New Believer's Series (2001b), Watchman Nee instructs new believers: